GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

     stream chat:message:create
 :::

+### Checking Delivery Status from Dashboard

+If the push notification doesn't seem to work, please head over to [Dashboard](https://getstream.io/dashboard/), choose your app, from the dropdown menu at the top, choose Chat -> Webhook & Push Logs.
+From there, you can see if your push was delivered to the device correctly.

+One of the most common errors is `BadDeviceToken`.
+This happens when device token and APN certificate are not from the same type of distribution (eg device token is from development mode and certficiate is a production one, or vice versa).

+Please try to follow the configuration guide [here](https://getstream.io/chat/docs/ios-swift/push_ios/?language=swift) from scratch.

 ## Push Delivery Logic

 Only new messages are pushed to mobile devices, all other chat events are only send to WebSocket clients and webhook endpoints if configured.